julianolf/nvim-dap-lldb/README.md

-# nvim-dap-rust
+# nvim-dap-lldb

-An extension for [nvim-dap](https://github.com/mfussenegger/nvim-dap) to provide Rust debugging support.
+An extension for [nvim-dap](https://github.com/mfussenegger/nvim-dap) to provide C, C++ and Rust debugging support.

 ## Requires